gromacs/gromacs/docs/reference-manual/functions.rst

 P3M-AD
 ~~~~~~

+The Particle-Particle
+Particle-Mesh
-The Particle-Particle Particle-Mesh methods of Hockney & Eastwood can
+methods of Hockney & Eastwood can also be applied in |Gromacs| for the
-also be applied in |Gromacs| for the treatment of long range electrostatic
+treatment of long range electrostatic
-interactions Hockney and Eastwood (1981).
-Although the P3M method was
+interactions \ :ref:`106 <refHockney81>`.
+Although the P3M method was the first efficient long-range
-the first efficient long-range electrostatics method for molecular
+electrostatics method for molecular simulation, the smooth PME (SPME)
-simulation, the smooth PME (SPME) method has largely replaced P3M as the
+method has largely replaced P3M as the method of choice in atomistic
-method of choice in atomistic simulations.
-One performance disadvantage
+simulations.
+One performance disadvantage of the original P3M method was
-of the original P3M method was that it required 3 3D-FFT back transforms
+that it required 3 3D-FFT back transforms to obtain the forces on the
-to obtain the forces on the particles.
-But this is not required for P3M
+particles.
+But this is not required for P3M and the forces can be
-and the forces can be derived through analytical differentiation of the
+derived through analytical differentiation of the potential, as done in
-potential, as done in PME.
+PME.
 The resulting method is termed P3M-AD.
-The
+The only remaining
-only remaining difference between P3M-AD and PME is the optimization of
+difference between P3M-AD and PME is the optimization of the lattice
-the lattice Green influence function for error minimization that P3M
+Green influence function for error minimization that P3M uses.
+However,
-uses.
-However, in 2012 it has been shown that the SPME influence
+in 2012 it has been shown that the SPME influence function can be
-function can be modified to obtain P3M Ballenegger, Cerdà, and Holm
+modified to obtain P3M \ :ref:`107 <refBallenegger2012>`.
+This means
-(2012).
-This means that the advantage of error minimization in P3M-AD
+that the advantage of error minimization in P3M-AD can be used at the
-can be used at the same computational cost and with the same code as
+same computational cost and with the same code as PME, just by adding a
-PME, just by adding a few lines to modify the influence function.
+few lines to modify the influence function.
+However, at optimal
-However, at optimal parameter setting the effect of error minimization
+parameter setting the effect of error minimization in P3M-AD is less
-in P3M-AD is less than 10%.
-P3M-AD does show large accuracy gains with
+than 10%.
+P3M-AD does show large accuracy gains with interlaced (also
-interlaced (also known as staggered) grids, but that is not supported in
+known as staggered) grids, but that is not supported in |Gromacs| (yet).
-|Gromacs| (yet).

 P3M is used in |Gromacs| with exactly the same options as used with PME by
 selecting the electrostatics type: